mactso/HorsePouch/README.md

 # HorsePouch
-Store your Horse, Donkey, or Mule... like any normal person
+Store your Horse, Donkey, Llama, Camel, or Mule... like any normal person